Short answer

 Speak with a clinician about 7-OH withdrawal if:

-- You are using 7-OH products daily.
+- You are using 7-OH products daily and want help reducing or stopping.

 - You cannot get past the first several days after stopping.